crossroads/socket.io-webservice/readme.md

 The SocketIO Web Service allows multiple sites, differentiated via socket.io namespace, to send push messages to connected clients using socket.io.

 When a client connects a request is made to your website to authenticate the user via the Authorization header, and to retrieve the list of rooms the client belongs to which can be a group name or individual name for direct communication.
-Your website can then send messages via this webservice to the clients, while the clients can communitate with your website directly.
+Your website can then send messages via this webservice to the clients, while the clients can communicate with your website directly.

 * [Sending Messages](#sending-messages)
 * [Handling unreliable connections](#handling-unreliable-connections)